mhutter/ansible-docker-systemd-service/README.md

 * `container_docker_pull` (default: _yes_) - whether the docker image should be pulled
 * `container_cap_add` (default _[]_) - List of capabilities to add
 * `container_cap_drop` (default _{}_) - List of capabilities to drop
+* `container_start_post` - Optional command to be run by systemd after the container has started

 #### Systemd service specifics